bschels/bschels.github.io/README.md

-This is the website of Architekturbüro Schels - Benjamin Schels Architekt M.A.
+This is the website of architekturbüro schels - Benjamin Schels Architekt M.A.

 URL: <a href="https://schels.info">https://schels.info</a>